arc53/DocsGPT/CONTRIBUTING.md

 2. **Clone the Forked Repository:**
    - Clone the repository using:
-      ``` shell
+      ```shell
       git clone https://github.com/<your-github-username>/DocsGPT.git
       ```

-3. **Keep your Fork in Sync:**
+3. **Keep Your Fork in Sync:**
-   - Before you make any changes, make sure that your fork is in sync to avoid merge conflicts using:
+   - Before making any changes, ensure your fork is in sync to avoid merge conflicts by running:
      ```shell
      git remote add upstream https://github.com/arc53/DocsGPT.git
      git pull upstream main